Diallo75012/git_sre_agents/notes.md

 - [x] have prometheus already deployed, this will be the infra side
 - [x] have the application deployed a static html page with a custom message and nginx to serve it
 - [x] prepare the repository of the agents with all the yaml files and the setup of the git flow.
 Main repo should have all commit history.
 DONE!
-- [] see past `requwest` project used to make calls using that so we don't use many dependencies.
+- [] see past `reqwest` project used to make calls using that so we don't use many dependencies.
 - [] consider using `dotenv` the RUST one for environment variables.
 - [] consider using channels and threads so that the communication can be parallelized if multi tool call
 - [] use loop for tool call until getting the answer fully done (so maybe create this until it work and then integrate in project)